User37som/libbitcoin/bx-settings.md

                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.
 ```
+If settings are not specified in a configuration file the defaults are populated.
 ### Example 1
 defaults
 ```sh